scds/text-analysis-2/tuning.md

 ruler = nlp.add_pipe("entity_ruler")
 ```

 Next, we will create a rule to ask SpaCy to annotate a pattern of characters with an entity type label.
 In the visualization of the "wollstonecraft.txt" document, you likely noticed some missed entities.
-For example, "the Earl of Kingston" is not annotated as a person, or even as a place.
+For example, "the Earl of Kingston" is not labelled as a person, or even as a place.

 ![](assets/img/ruler-before.png)